saptarshibasu/kafka-study/README.md

   * If the controller goes down, another broker will become the controller with a higher epoch number and thus preventing "split brain" from occuring
 * **Client**
   * Must send the fetch requests to the leader replica of a given partition (otherwise "Not a leader" error is returned)
-  * Knows about the replica and broker details for a given topic using metadata requests
+  * Knows about the leader replica and broker details for a given topic using metadata requests
   * Caches the metadata information
   * fetches metadata information when `metadata.max.age.ms` expires or "Not a leader" error is returned (partition leader moved to a different broker due to failure)
   * Metadata requests can be sent to any broker because all brokers cache this information
 * If all the replicas crash, the data that is committed but not written to the disk are lost
 * Kafka MirrorMaker provides geo-replication support for your clusters.
 With MirrorMaker, messages are replicated across multiple datacenters or cloud regions.
 You can use this in active/passive scenarios for backup and recovery; or in active/active scenarios to place data closer to your users, or support data         locality requirements
 * To support fetching from the follower replica (because the partition leader is not available on the same rack) based on HW, Kafka leader doesn't delay          responding to replica fetch requests if the follower has obsolete HW
-*  If a replica constantly drops out of and rejoins ISR, you may need to increase `replica.lag.max.messages`
+* ~~If a replica constantly drops out of and rejoins ISR, you may need to increase `replica.lag.max.messages`~~ Removed in release 0.9.0
 * If a replica stays out of ISR for a long time, it may indicate that the follower is not able to fetch data as fast as data is accumulated at the leader.
 You    can increase the follower’s fetch throughput by setting a larger value for `num.replica.fetchers`
-* `replica.lag.time.max.ms` - This is typically set to a value that reliably detects the failure of a broker.
+* `replica.lag.time.max.ms` - This is typically set to a value that reliably detects the failure of a broker for the purpose of moving it out of ISR.
 If the      metric `MinFetchRate` is `n`, set the value for this config to larger than `1/n * 1000`

 ### Retention